Here's an big picture view of why we get fat and how high intensity exercise and a ketogenic, low carb diet can help with fat loss.

 If you eat lots of carbohydrates, lots of insulin is released to quickly remove the sugar from the bloodstream into your cells where it can be stored.

-However, the human capacity to store carbohydrate as glycogen is limited to about 270 grams total.
-A small part is stored in the liver to be used by the brain, and the larger part is stored in our skeletal muscles as glycogen fuel reserves.
+However, the human capacity to store carbohydrate as glycogen is limited.
+In a 154 pound man, only about 1800 calories can be stored as glycogen.
+Some is stored in the liver to be used by the brain, and some is stored in our skeletal muscles as glycogen fuel reserves.

-As you continue to eat a high carb diet, glucose and insulin levels increase, and so does fat storage.
-And when insulin levels remain high, none of that stored fat can get out of the cells to be burned off.
+If you continue to eat a high carb diet, glucose and insulin levels increase, and so does fat storage.
+As insulin levels in the blood remain high, stored fat stays locked in our fat cells.

-In effect, for people who are intolerant of carbohydrates, high glucose = high insulin = high body fat.
+In effect, for people who are intolerant of carbohydrates:

-If this condition of having to store excess carbohydrate as fat continues, eventually you develop Metabolic Syndrome, a condition in which high glucose and high insulin lead to rampant obesity, and/or metabolic issues such as diabetes.
+If this condition of having to store excess carbohydrate as fat continues, eventually you develop Metabolic Syndrome, another term for the insulin resistant condition in which high glucose and high insulin lead to obesity, heart disease, fatty liver, and other metabolic issues such as type 2 diabetes.

 You can now see how reducing your carbohydrate intake reduces the stress of storing excess glucose within your body, and why excess carbohydrate consumption, even from "healthy" complex carbs, contributes to why we get fat.

-If carbohydrate intake is lowered, then less blood sugar is made, less needs to be stored, less insulin is secreted, and less fat is created.
+When carbohydrate intake is lowered, lower levels of blood sugar are generated, less glucose needs to be stored, less insulin is secreted, and less fat is created.

 In addition, another factor that plays into the process of why we get fat is the ability to EMPTY the glycogen tanks in your muscles.